<img alt="" src="https://secure.navy9gear.com/202524.png" style="display:none;">

 #2 Meta Description

-On the search results page for "Quick Delivery of Widgets" you will see several paid ads first, then the page one search results.
+On the search results page for "Quick Delivery of Widgets," you will see several paid ads first, then the page one search results.
 Do any of the two or three-line meta descriptions say anything about “quick delivery?”

-Odds are if the meta description says something about "quick delivery of widgets" that is the website the frustrated customer will enter.
+Odds are, if the meta description says something about "quick delivery of widgets," that is the website the frustrated customer will enter.
 Be honest here, if you knew nothing about the companies that come up, and all the information you had was the meta description, where would you click?

 #3 Messaging

-Click into the website.
+Click on the website.
 Again, playing the role of a frustrated customer, do they see anything about their problem, "Quick Delivery of Widgets"?
 A website typically has 4 to 5 seconds to acknowledge that "Quick Delivery" is a problem and present a solution.

 #4 Top of the Sales Funnel Lead Capture